 While some people who become infected with gonorrhea will show no signs, common signals of infection include painful urination, increased vaginal discharge, pain or swelling in the testicles and uncomfortable sex.

-Ten-panel STD testing kits check for gonorrhea through a urine sample, and the lab will use the nucleic acid amplification testing method (NAAT) to detect the DNA of Neisseria gonorrhoeae instead of looking for antibodies to the bacteria.
+Ten-panel STD at home testing kits check for gonorrhea through a urine sample, and the lab will use the nucleic acid amplification testing method (NAAT) to detect the DNA of Neisseria gonorrhoeae instead of looking for antibodies to the bacteria.
 As with chlamydia, healthcare providers generally recommend testing for gonorrhea along with chlamydia and trich, as the three produce quite similar outward signs.

 Trichomoniasis is more commonly known by its nickname, trich (pronounced “trick”).
 It’s caused by an infection of the protozoan parasite Trichomonas vaginalis.
 Trich is the single most common curable STD, affecting an estimated 3.7 million Americans.